JuchokJuk/convex-workspaces/README.md

 - 🛡️ **Security** - built-in data protection and validation
 - ⚡ **TypeScript** - full type safety and ready-to-use Convex functions
 - 🧪 **Testing** - complete test coverage with Vitest

-## 📄 License

-Unlicense - see [LICENSE](LICENSE) for details.

-## 🤝 Contributing

-We welcome contributions to the project!
-Please check out our [contributing guide](CONTRIBUTING.md).

-## 📞 Support

-If you have questions or issues, create an [issue](https://github.com/yourusername/convex-workspaces/issues) or refer to the [documentation](https://yourusername.github.io/convex-workspaces/).